Louis VI of France: Challenges to royal authority

 When Louis ascended the throne, the Kingdom of France was a collection of feudal principalities.
-Beyond the Isle de France the French kings had little authority over the great duke and counts of the realm but slowly Louis began to change this and assert Capetian power.
-This process would take two centuries to complete but began in the reign of Louis VI.
+Beyond the Isle de France the French kings had limited authority over the great duke and counts of the realm but slowly Louis began to change this and assert Capetian power.
+This process would take two centuries to complete but began in the reign of Louis VI and his father Philip I.

 The second great challenge facing Louis was to counter the rising power of the Anglo-Normans under their capable new king, Henry I of England.

 Struggles with the robber barons

 From early in his reign (and during his father's reign) Louis faced the problem of the robber barons who resisted the King's authority and engaged in brigandry, making the area around Paris unsafe.

-From their castles, such as Le Puiset, Châteaufort, and Montlhéry, these barons would charge tolls, waylay merchants and pilgrims, terrorize the peasantry and loot churches and abbeys, the latter deeds drawing the ire of the writers of the day, who were mostly clerics.
+The castles of these robber barons, such as Le Puiset, Châteaufort, and Montlhéry, these barons would charge tolls, waylay merchants and pilgrims, terrorize the peasantry and loot churches and abbeys, the latter deeds drawing the ire of the writers of the day, who were mostly clerics.

 In 1108, soon after he ascended the throne, Louis engaged in war with Hugh of Crécy, who was plaguing the countryside and had captured Eudes, Count of Corbeil, and imprisoned him at La Ferté-Alais.
 Louis besieged that fortress to free Eudes.

 Also in 1108, a seigneur named Aymon Vaire-Vache seized the lordship of Bourbon from his nephew, Archambaud, a minor.
 Louis demanded the boy be restored to his rights but Aymon refused the summons.
 Louis raised his army and besieged Aymon at his castle at Germigny-l'Exempt, forcing its surrender.

 In early 1109, Louis besieged his half-brother, Philip, the son of Bertrade de Montfort, who was involved in brigandry and conspiracies against the King, at Mantes-la-Jolie.
 Philip's plots included the lords of Montfort-l'Amaury.
 Amaury III de Montfort held many castles which, when linked together, formed a continuous barrier between Louis and vast swathes of his domains, threatening all communication south of Paris.

 In 1121, Louis established the marchands de l'eau, to regulate trade along the Seine.

 In 1122, Aimeri, Bishop of Clermont, appealed to Louis after William VI, Count of Auvergne, had driven him from his episcopal town.
 When William refused Louis' summons, Louis raised an army at Bourges, and marched into Auvergne, supported by some of his leading vassals, such as the Counts of Anjou, Brittany, and Nevers.
 Louis seized the fortress of Pont-du-Chateau on the Allier, then attacked Clermont, which William was forced to abandon.
 Aimeri was restored.
 Four years later William rebelled again and Louis, though his increasing weight made campaigning difficult, marched again.
 He burned Montferrand and seized Clermont a second time, captured William, and brought him before the court at Orléans to answer for his crimes.